omarmokhtar01/laravel-hijri-date/README.md

 # 🕌 Laravel Hijri Date

-> A clean and powerful Laravel package for handling **Hijri & Gregorian dates** with automatic detection, flexible input formats, and reliable conversion using Umm Al-Qura calendar.
+> A clean and powerful Laravel package for handling **Hijri & Gregorian dates** with automatic detection, flexible input formats, and reliable conversion using the **Umm Al-Qura calendar**.

 ---